TABLE OF CONTENTS

 - 13. Use a Trustworthy Merchant Service Provider with Transparent Pricing

 - Cheapest Merchant Services for Small Businesses: Final Thoughts

 For many small business owners, credit card processing fees are a powerful blow that cuts into profits.
 With cash transactions declining, we are starting to see the majority of consumers make most of their daily purchases via card.
 This means that accepting credit card payments are vital to keeping your business running.
 The goal is to offer this convenient payment method to customers.

-Take a look at these 13 tips for getting the cheapest credit card processing and lowering your processing fees for your business.
+Take a look at these 13 tips for getting the cheapest credit card processing for small businesses and lowering your processing fees.